MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-java-jboss-eap-webapp-authentication-entra-id.md

 ---
-title: Enable your Java Jboss EAP Web App using MSAL4J to authenticate users into Azure Active Directory B2C
+title: Enable your Java Jboss EAP web app to sign in users to your Microsoft Entra ID tenant with the Microsoft identity platform
-description: Shows you how to develop a Java Jboss EAP web app which supports sign-in by Azure Active Directory B2C.
+description: Shows you how to develop a Java Jboss EAP web app which supports sign-in by Microsoft Entra account.
 services: active-directory
 documentationcenter: java
 ms.date: 01/01/2024
-ms.service: active-directory-b2c
+ms.service: active-directory
 ms.tgt_pltfrm: multiple
 ms.topic: article
 ms.workload: identity